 How to fix communication issues, taking into account different time zones and cultures?

 As a manager or team lead, it's up to you to mandate how communication takes place.
-Giving your team regular updates and checking in on them, and setting guidelines will create an unobstructed communication line.
+Giving your team regular updates and checking in on them, and setting guidelines will create an unobstructed communication line, and help overcome remote work challenges.

 One of the best ways to eliminate this issue is to use workflow templates.
 These are task lists or project templates that you can use to queue up or work up a plan.